 \section{Limitations}

-Our study has following main limitations.
+Our study has the following main limitations.
 First, due to computational constraints, we do not evaluate our method on larger models such as 70B+, and validation at this scale would further strengthen the credibility and robustness of our approach.
 Second, our training data is primarily English.
-While results on CFBench indicate that logic-structured training can generalize to other languages, we encourage the community to construct multilingual logic-structured instruction datasets to more systematically assess and extend cross-lingual generalization.
+While results on CFBench suggest that our training can generalize to other languages, incorporating multilingual logic-structured instruction data would further strengthen the cross-lingual generalization claim.